Tiger Woods Hospitalized After Los Angeles Area Car Wreck

 SHOW TRANSCRIPT

-Professional golfer Tiger Woods was taken to a California hospital and underwent surgery, according to his manager, after suffering leg injuries in a car crash early Tuesday morning.
+Tiger Woods has undergone surgery after suffering leg injuries in a car crash.

-The LA County Sheriff's Department says it responded to a rollover collision around 7:15 a.m.
-Pacific.
+The LA County Sheriff's Department says it responded to a rollover collision a little after 7 a.m.
+Pacific Tuesday.